inclement/inclem.net/content/101014-updateinstructions.rst

 widgets have a default position of (0, 0) and size of (100, 100), and this will not necessarily be updated (for instance by a parent layout class) until after their ``__init__`` is run.
-However, the Rectangle properties receive only these initial values, and don't know about the new position of the widget.
+However, the Rectangle properties receive only these initial values, and doesn't know about the new position of the widget.

 The solution is to simply hook into kivy's event system to update the